mingwpy/mingwpy.github.io/index.rst

 The Mingwpy project
 ###################

+C/C++/Fortran compiler toolchain based on :term:`mingw-w64` :term:`gcc`
-Building :term:`mingw-w64` :term:`gcc` compiler for Python extension modules that creates binaries compatible with :term:`Microsoft Visual C++`.
+that creates binaries compatible with :term:`Microsoft Visual C++` so that it can be used building Python extension modules.

 ********
 Contents